HarshithaGandamalla/WhatsUpClone/README.md

  Steps to get the development environment running:

   * Clone/download the repository
   * Run npm install in both the folders 'whatsappclone' (frontend) and 'nodejs' (backend).
 This will download all the dependencies listed in package.json file(You need to install depedencies only once).
   * Run npm start to start the Angular 2 project and navigate to http://localhost:4200/.
   * Run npm start in the nodejs folder to start the server on http://localhost:4000/.

 ## Running unit tests

-Run ng test to execute the unit tests via [Karma](https://karma-runner.github.io/1.0/index.html).
+To execute the unit tests via [Karma](https://karma-runner.github.io/1.0/index.html).

+Run ng test

 Before running the tests, make sure    you are already running the application using the above steps.

 ## Running end-to-end tests

-Run ng e2e to execute the end-to-end tests via [Protractor](http://www.protractortest.org/#/).
+To execute the end-to-end tests via [Protractor](http://www.protractortest.org/#/).

+Run ng e2e

 Before running the tests, make sure you are already running the application using the above steps.

 ## More Information